madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 ## Make sites fast for mobile phone users!

 People are increasingly using their cell phones to access digital content and services.
-When I look at our clients' website analytics, I see this trend reflected in the data.
+When I look at the clients' website analytics, I see this trend reflected in the data.
 A typical split is 60% mobile (with a small proportion of tablets) and 40% desktop and laptop.

 The performance of a website can vary greatly depending on the user's device, network conditions or other processes running on the device.
 If you find your website fast enough on a computer with fiber-optic Internet, a user with an older cell phone with mobile data may experience it very differently.